 Alarm!
 Telephone fraud in Landsberg: How to protect yourself now!

-On Friday, numerous phone fraud attempts were reported in the Landsberg region that alerted the local police.
-The perpetrators are very sophisticated and use different stitches to lure their victims into the trap.
-For example, callers claimed that burglaries had taken place and the police come to pick up valuable possessions such as jewelry and cash for security reasons.
-Another widespread fraud mesh revolves around the history of a car accident of a relative, for which a deposit is then required.
-Fortunately, all of the called people reacted correctly and informed the police immediately, so that no financial damage was incurred.
-The police clearly state that they never request or pick up deposits, money or jewelry from citizens.
+On Friday, numerous attempted telephone scams were reported in the Landsberg region, which alerted the local police.
+The perpetrators are very sophisticated and use various tricks to lure their victims into a trap.
+Callers claimed that break-ins had taken place and that the police were coming to collect valuable possessions such as jewelry and cash for security reasons.
+Another common scam revolves around a relative's story of a car accident and then asking for a deposit.
+Fortunately, everyone called responded correctly and immediately called the police so that no financial damage was caused.
+The police state clearly that they never request or collect bail, money or jewelry from citizens.
+Radio Oberland reports that...

-How do fraudsters get the idea of acting so brazen?
+How do fraudsters even come up with the idea of acting so boldly?
 They often rely on the fear or confusion of their victims.
-In particular, tactics to proceed in critical situations such as a "shock call" is particularly successful.
-Consumers should be prepared that there are increasingly sophisticated methods that younger people cannot escape.
-In fact, not only old people, but more and more younger generations are affected by these machinations, as studies show Reporter.
+In particular, the tactic of dealing with critical situations such as a “shock call” has proven to be particularly successful.
+Consumers should be prepared that there are increasingly sophisticated methods that even younger people cannot escape.
+In fact, studies show that not only old people but also younger generations are affected by these machinations , reports the weekly Reporter.

 Caution is the best protection